What is spondylosis?

 - Lack of coordination

 - Low back pain

 As the condition worsens, your symptoms may intensify.
 Patients with mild lumbar spondylosis may only notice minor symptoms like hamstring tightness or inability to touch your toes.

 Diagnosis for spondylosis

 Spondylosis can be diagnosed in a physical exam with a primary care or spine specialist.
 During the exam, your doctor will evaluate your symptoms, take a full medical history, perform some movement and reflex testing and order diagnostic imaging testing.
 Imaging testing to confirm your diagnosis may include:

-An X-ray scan can produce images that indicate the presence of bone spurs or inflammation in the facet joints.
+- X-ray — an x-ray scan can produce images that indicate the presence of bone spurs or inflammation in the facet joints.